Pour-Over Will (England & Wales)

 In England and Wales, a pour-over will is governed by the Wills Act 1837, which sets out the formal requirements for a valid Will.
 Under section 9 of the Wills Act 1837, a Will must be in writing, signed by the testator (or by another person in the testator's presence and at their direction), and the signature must be made or acknowledged by the testator in the presence of two witnesses who are both present at the same time.
 The witnesses must then sign the Will, or acknowledge their signatures, in the presence of the testator.
 Failure to comply with these formalities renders the Will invalid.

 A pour-over will works in conjunction with a living trust — a trust created during the settlor's lifetime (known as an inter vivos trust).
-The settlor transfers assets into the trust during their lifetime, and the pour-over will ensures that any assets not transferred into the trust before death are swept into the trust at death.
+The settlor transfers assets into the trust during their lifetime, and the pour-over will confirms that any assets not transferred into the trust before death are swept into the trust at death.
 This allows the settlor to consolidate their entire estate under the trust structure, so that all assets are administered and distributed according to the single, unified set of instructions in the Trust Deed.

 The pour-over will may also include specific bequests — gifts of named items or sums of money to identified individuals or organisations — that are made before the residuary estate pours into the trust.
 After the specific bequests and all debts, funeral expenses, and taxes have been paid, the remaining residuary estate transfers to the trustees of the named trust.